Mulige prosjekter til masteroppgaver

 Overturning in the Nordic Seas

-We offer several topics for MSc projects in physical oceanography through the "Overturning in the Nordic Seas" group (OVENS).
-The overall objectives of the group are to better understand the ocean-atmosphere interaction that leads to dense water formation in the Nordic Seas and its importance to the global overturning circulation.
+We offer several topics for MSc projects in physical oceanography through the "Resilient northern overturning in a warming climate" group (ROVER).
+The overall objectives of the group are to better understand the ocean-atmosphere interaction that leads to dense-water formation in the Nordic Seas, with particular focus on the marginal ice zone along east Greenland, and its importance to the global overturning circulation.
 Suggested topics are

-- investigating air-sea-ice interaction in the marginal ice zone east of Greenland.
+- air-sea-ice interaction in the marginal ice zone east of Greenland

 Contact: Kjetil Våge